day8/re-frame/docs/WIP/CodeWalkthrough.md

 [:some-ns/on-success response]
 ```

-The `kind` of event is always a keywork, and for non-trivial
+The `kind` of event is always a keyword, and for non-trivial
-applications it tends to be namespaces.
+applications it tends to be namespaced.

 **Rule**:  events are pure data.
 No dirty tricks like putting
 callback functions on the wire.
 You know who you are.

 ### dispatch

-To send an event, you call `dispatch` with the event vector as argument:
+To send an event, call `dispatch` with the event vector as argument:
 ```clj
    (dispatch [:event-id  value1 value2])
 ```